 We encourage students and families to start with savings, grants, scholarships, and federal student loans to pay for college.
 Students and families should evaluate all anticipated monthly loan payments, and how much the student expects to earn in the future, before considering a private student loan.

-1. Interest is charged starting when funds are sent to the school.
+*1. Advertised APRs for undergraduate students assume a $10,000 loan to a student who attends school for 4 years and has no prior Sallie Mae-serviced loans.
+Interest rates for variable rate loans may increase or decrease over the life of the loan based on changes to the 30-day Average Secured Overnight Financing Rate (SOFR) rounded up to the nearest one-eighth of one percent.
+Advertised variable rates are the starting range of rates and may vary outside of that range over the life of the loan.
+Interest is charged starting when funds are sent to the school.
 With the Fixed and Deferred Repayment Options, the interest rate is higher than with the Interest Repayment Option and Unpaid Interest is added to the loan’s Current Principal at the end of the grace/separation period.
-Payments may be required during the grace/separation period depending on the repayment option selected.
-Variable rates may increase over the life of the loan.
-Advertised variable rates reflect the starting range of rates and may vary outside of that range over the life of the loan.
-Advertised APRs assume a $10,000 loan to a borrower who attends school for 4 years and has no prior Sallie Mae loans.
-The borrower or cosigner must enroll in auto debit through Sallie Mae to receive a 0.25 percentage point interest rate reduction benefit.
-This benefit applies only during active repayment for as long as the Current Amount Due or Designated Amount is successfully withdrawn from the authorized bank account each month.
+To receive a 0.25 percentage point interest rate discount, the borrower or cosigner must enroll in auto debit through Sallie Mae.
+The discount applies only during active repayment for as long as the Current Amount Due or Designated Amount is successfully withdrawn from the authorized bank account each month.
 It may be suspended during forbearance or deferment.

-2. From January 1, 2021 to December 31, 2021, instant credit decisions were provided to 98% of applicants.
-Other applications received credit decisions in 3 to 5 business days.
+2. In 2021, instant credit decisions were provided to 97% of applicants.
+Other applications typically received credit decisions in 3 to 5 business days.

 3. Although we do not charge a penalty or fee if you prepay your loan, any prepayment will be applied as outlined in your promissory note—first to Unpaid Fees and costs, then to Unpaid Interest, and then to Current Principal.

-6. Based on a comparison of approval rates for Sallie Mae Smart Option Student Loans for Undergraduate Students who applied with a cosigner versus without a cosigner from May 1, 2020 through April 30, 2021.
+5. Based on a comparison of approval rates for Sallie Mae Smart Option Student Loans for undergraduate students who applied with a cosigner versus without a cosigner during a rolling 12-month period from October 1, 2020 through September 30, 2021.